ESA’s range of policy and procedural documents to support its services can be viewed below.

 We welcome your feedback about our policies.
 If you would like to input to our policies, please email [email protected]

 Rights and Responsibilities

-Headquartered in Perth, Early Start Australia currently has clinics in the Australian Capital Territory, Northern Territory, Queensland, Victoria and Western Australia.
+Headquartered in Perth, Early Start Australia has clinics in all states and territories.
 Our vision is to be a world class therapy service, delivering evidence-based therapies and support to children, families and the wider community in Australia.